albangossard/albangossard.github.io/README.md

 &nbsp;
 [![GitHub](https://i.stack.imgur.com/tskMh.png) GitHub](https://github.com/albangossard/)

+I'm working at GoPro on deep learning and embedded image processing.
-I'm a PhD student under the supervision of Pierre Weiss and Frédéric de Gournay working primarly on inverse problems, optimization and neural networks.
+I was previously a PhD student under the supervision of Pierre Weiss and Frédéric de Gournay, working primarly on inverse problems, optimization and neural networks.

 I received a Master of Science in Fundamental Mathematics and Applications (PDE, numerical analysis and optimization track) from Université Paul Sabatier in 2019.
 I also graduated from INSA Toulouse in Applied Mathematics (numerical modelling and image processing) in 2019.